 Step 1: Email Your New Website To Every Industry Contact You’ve Ever Made

-Ask your contact to check it out and ask them for feedback if the relationship is right.
-At the very least, they will visit your site and re-familiarize themselves again with your business.
+Ask your contact to check it out, and ask them for feedback if the relationship is right.
+At the very least, they will visit your site and re-familiarize themselves with your business.

 Step 2: Promote Your New Website To Your Followers and Subscribers

 Your new website can aid you to become one of the most well-connected people in your area!
-Do a reach out to them which mentions your new site and the new energy and momentum of your business.
+Do an outreach to them which mentions your new site and the new energy and momentum of your business.

 Step 4: Set up Google My Business

-Want your website to show up in these results?
+Want your website to show up in the top results?